ericodle/Open-Danio/README.md

 ### Step 5: Deactivate the virtual environment

-When finished working, it is best to deactivate the virtual environment and cd out of the project directory.
+When finished working, it is best to deactivate the virtual environment and change directory (cd) out of the project directory.
+Enter the following command:

   ```sh
 deactivate